 Similarly, if the flow length is too long, the temperature of the melt front may decrease significantly when the welding line is formed at the end.
 This can also lead to a low-quality welding line.

 First, raise the temperature

-The root of the formation of the frozen layer in the melt is that the temperature is lower than the material conversion temperature.
+The frozen layer in the melt is formed when the temperature is below the material conversion temperature.

-If the mold temperature is higher than the conversion temperature by increasing the temperature, the melting line will be fundamentally solved.
+By increasing the mold temperature above the conversion temperature, the melting line issue can be fundamentally resolved.